-The $\overline{CS}$ signal initiates the data transfer and the conversion process.
-The falling edge of $\overline{CS}$ puts the track-and-hold into hold mode and takes the bus out of three-state.
-Then the analog input signal is sampled.
+The \overline{CS} signal initiates the data transfer and the conversion process.
+The falling edge of \overline{CS} puts the track-and-hold into hold mode and takes the bus out of three-state.
+The analog input signal is then sampled.
 Once the conversion is initiated, it requires 16 SCLK cycles to complete.

-The track-and-hold goes back into track mode on the 14th SCLK rising edge.
-On the 16th SCLK falling edge, the DOUT line returns to three-state.
-If the rising edge of $\overline{CS}$ occurs before 16 SCLK cycles have elapsed, the conversion is terminated and the DOUT line returns to three-state.
-Depending on where the $\overline{CS}$ signal is brought high, the addressed register may be updated.
+The track-and-hold goes back into track mode on the 14^{th} SCLK rising edge.
+On the 16^{th} SCLK falling edge, the DOUT line returns to three-state.
+If the rising edge of \overline{CS} occurs before 16 SCLK cycles have elapsed, the conversion is terminated and the DOUT line returns to three-state.
+Depending on where the \overline{CS} signal is brought high, the addressed register may be updated.

 Data is clocked into the AD7328 on the SCLK falling edge.
-The 3 MSBs on the DIN line are decoded to select which register is addressed.
+The three MSBs on the DIN line are decoded to select which register is addressed.
 The control register is a 12-bit register.
-If the control register is addressed by the 3 MSBs, the data on the DIN line is loaded into the control on the 15th SCLK rising edge.
-If the sequence register or either of the range registers is addressed, the data on the DIN line is loaded into the addressed register on the 11th SCLK falling edge.
+If the control register is addressed by the three MSBs, the data on the DIN line is loaded into the control on the $15^{\rm th}$ SCLK rising edge.
+If the sequence register or either of the range registers is addressed, the data on the DIN line is loaded into the addressed register on the $11^{\rm th}$ SCLK falling edge.